Where can I find a list of Canvas terminology?

 New Canvas users may encounter new terminology throughout Canvas.
 This lesson is a glossary that identifies the most common terms used in Canvas.

 An Account represents an administrative organization unit within Canvas.
-Every instance of Canvas has the potential to contain a hierarchy of accounts but begins with just one account (referred to as the top-level account).
+Every instance of Canvas has the potential to contain a hierarchy of accounts but begins with just one account (referred to as the root account).
 An account can also contain a subaccount.
 Canvas admins can manage all accounts and subaccounts for their institutions.

 Account also refers to a user account, which houses a user's profile, notifications, files, settings, and ePortfolios.